-Christmas is a time of year that is just bursting at the seams with traditions and many of them, especially in Calabria, include food.
-During the Christmas season, Italian kitchens are working overtime to prepare delicious Christmas sweets in abundance.
+Christmas is a time of year that is just bursting at the seams with traditions, and many of them, especially in Calabria, include food.
+During the Christmas season, Italian kitchens work overtime to prepare delicious Christmas sweets in abundance.

 It is next to impossible to experience Christmas in Calabria without seeing or eating these three Christmas treats.
-They are just one of the countless reasons we love Christmas.
+They are just one of the countless reasons we love Christmas in Calabria!
+Continue reading to discover some Calabrian wintertime traditions, and remember, if you want to see Calabria for yourself, there’s no better way than by joining us on a Small Group Tour in Southern Italy.

-In most parts of Calabria they are called Pignolata or Scalilli, but you can also find them in other parts of Southern Italy under a different name, for example they are known as Struffoli in Naples and Cicerchiata in Abruzzo.
-This Christmas dessert goes way back, we’re talking back to the period of Magna Graecia.
-This delicious treat is made up of marble-sized deep fried balls of dough dipped in honey and piled up into a pyramid-like shape and sprinkled with multi-colored candied sprinkles.
-It looks so pretty, you’ll almost not want to eat it – almost!
+In most regions of Calabria, this Christmas dessert is called Pignolata or Scalilli.
+However, it can also be found in other areas of Southern Italy under different names; for instance, it’s referred to as Struffoli in Naples and Cicerchiata in Abruzzo.
+The origins of this delightful treat date back to the period of Magna Graecia.
+It consists of small, marble-sized balls of deep-fried dough that are dipped in honey and piled into a pyramid shape, then sprinkled with multi-colored candied sprinkles.
+It looks so beautiful that you might hesitate to eat it—almost!

-Turdilli have been prepared over generations so, as you can imagine, there are many versions of this recipe.
-We dare you to try and find a Calabrian household that doesn’t have these treats readily available to offer up to guests.
-They resemble large doughnut holes which are fried and then garnished with honey or sugar.
-They are best served with a liquor or with coffee.
-One thing is certain, it’ll be hard to have just one!
+Turdilli have been prepared for generations, and as you can imagine, many versions of this recipe exist.
+It’s a challenge to find a Calabrian household that doesn’t have these treats readily available for guests.
+They resemble large doughnut holes that are fried and then garnished with honey or sugar.
+They are best served with liquor or coffee.
+One thing is certain: it will be hard to have just one!

 What Christmas treats do you enjoy during the Christmas season?
 Have you ever tried one of these Calabrian sweets?